ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 Set to `false` to deactivate data enrichment (geoip and knowledge bases).
 Any other value will leave the data enrichment active.

 ### ezPAARSE-Predefined-Settings ###
 Tells ezPAARSE to use a predefined set of parameters.
-Ex : `inist` for INIST-CNRS parameters. ([see the full list](/info/predefined-settings))
+Ex : `inist` for INIST-CNRS parameters.

 ### ezPAARSE-Filter-Redirects ###
 Set to `false` to prevent lines with HTTP status codes 301, 302 from being filtered and discarded.